Nikhil216/demo-lang/docs/design.md

 ## What runtime?
 It's python baby!

+The job of the execution engine is to emit a python object of `mip.model.Model` rather than some bytecode or native code.
+So the execution engine evaluates all the expression as python expressions and builds a `mip.model.Model`.
+This raises the question, does it really have a runtime?

+Demo lang, as previously mentioned, relies heavily on python.
+In this case, it

 ## The problem with scope

 Demo lang has no way of declaring its own data structures other than ndarray of `mip.var`.
 For sake of writing useful programs, we should be able to use variables which contains data.
 Thus demo lang has all the variables available from the local python scope.
 Once the demo lang programs are run, we would like to have the declared variables in demo lang back into the python scope.
 But the requirements of scope goes further than this.